 The purpose of this paper is to estimate the possible amplitude of extreme events of magnetic storms, SCs, and substorms from those statistical distributions.
 The event lists used in this study are explained in detail in “Data set” section.
-The method of analysis how to fit the log-normal and power-law distributions to the data set is described in “Method of analysis” section.
+The method of analysis how to fit the log-normal and power-law distributions to the data set is described in “Data set” section.
 Obtained results are provided in “Results” section.
 The possible origins to cause the log-normal and power-law distributions are discussed in “Discussion” section, by consulting the statistical distributions of the other space weather phenomena such as solar flares, coronal mass ejections (CMEs), and solar proton events (SEPs).
 Finally, concluding remarks are described in “Conclusions” section.

 The standard data for measuring the amplitude of substorms are the AE index.
 However, the AE index becomes unreliable when large substorms occurred at lower magnetic latitude than that of the AE stations located at high latitude of 65–70 deg.
 Recently, the SME index was developed from globally distributed magnetometers ranging from 40 deg to 80 deg magnetic latitude (Gjerloev 2012) to provide a better replacement to evaluate the amplitude of such a large substorm events.
-The substorm list was also provided from SuperMAG website (http://supermag.jhuapl.edu/).
+The substorm list was also provided from SuperMAG website (http://supermag.jhuapl.edu/) with 1 min time cadence.
 The data set used in this study is 34-year data from January 1986 when the number of SME stations was large enough (> 30 stations) to better identify extreme events.
 A total of ~ 6×104 substorm events were identified in the list for the 34-year time interval.
 The substorm amplitude of each event was calculated as the 15-min mean value of the SME index starting 10 min after the substorm onset (Newell and Gjerloev 2011).
 The basic occurrence property and the amplitude distribution of the SME index were documented by Newell and Gjerloev (2011).

 In this paper, some more space weather event lists are consulted to discuss the possible origins of the statistical distributions.
 The event list of solar flares is available at NOAA’s website (https://www.ngdc.noaa.gov/stp/solar/solarflares.html).
 The event list of CMEs is available at NASA’s website (https://cdaw.gsfc.nasa.gov/CME_list/).
 The list of SEP events is available at NOAA and NASA (https://umbra.nascom.nasa.gov/SEP/).